klutzyT/downr1n/README.md

 # downr1n
 Downr1n enables tethered downgrades of checkm8 iOS devices to iOS 15, 14 and 13.

-In general, dual booting is a better option than downgrading if you have the necessary storage. if you activate the localboot path it would be ultra better believe me xd.
+In my opinion, using [dualra1n](https://github.com/dualra1n/dualra1n) is a better option than downgrading if you have the necessary storage (if you dont theres also a --downgrade option in dualra1n). if you activate the localboot path it would be so much better, believe me XD.

 # Usage
-1: Download the IPSW file and place it in the ipsw/ directory.
+1: Download an IPSW file with the version you want to downgrade to and place it in the ipsw/ directory.

-2: Execute the script without using 'sudo' on Linux. if it doesn't work please use sudo then.
+2: Execute the script (run it as root on Linux, dont run it as root on Mac OS).

 Example: ./downr1n.sh --downgrade 14.3

 The various command-line options are as follows:

-      --downgrade        : Downgrade your device to iOS 14 tethered.
+      --downgrade        : Downgrade your device to iOS 15-13.0 tethered.

-      --dfuhelper        : A helper tool to transition A11 devices from recovery mode to DFU mode.
+      --dfuhelper        : A helper tool to help anyone who is struggling to get into DFU mode manually.

-      --jailbreak        : Jailbreak with pogo.
+      --jailbreak        : Jailbreak with dualra1n loader.
 Usage: `./downr1n.sh --jailbreak 14.8`.

       --taurine          : Jailbreak with taurine.
 Usage: `./downr1n.sh --jailbreak 14.3 --taurine`.

       --boot             : Boot the device.

-      --keyServer         use this option to downgrade when the keys server is in problem. only on MacOS. use ex: --downgrade 14.8 --keyServer
+      --keyServer        : Use this option to downgrade when the key server is not working at that moment. this only works on Mac OS. use ex: --downgrade 14.8 --keyServer

       --dont-restore     : Avoids using futurerestore, this can be used to only create boot files.
 Example: `--downgrade 14.3 --dont-restore`.